Effective February 15, 2021, constituents must make all filings via the ePERB Portal, unless you are an unrepresented individual.

 If you have procedural questions you may contact a PERB Board Agent at any of the three regional offices.
 Beyond that, if you require legal assistance and advice, please contact your attorney, representative or the County Bar Association for attorney referral services.

-If you wish to file an unfair practice charge, you must comply with the following service requirements.
-The original plus one copy of the charge with the original proof of service is filed with the appropriate PERB office (PERB Regulation 32075).
+If you wish to file an unfair practice charge, you must comply with the service requirements of PERB Regulation 32140.
+For the initial filing of a case, the filing party shall serve all parties pursuant to Section 32140, subdivision (a), and electronically file with PERB the initial filing and a proof of service.
+Unrepresented individuals exempt from using the e-PERB Portal may file the original charge with the original proof of service with the appropriate PERB office (PERB Regulation 32075).
 A copy of the completed unfair practice charge and proof of service form must be served on the party being charged (respondent).
 A proof of service form must be attached to each copy of the charge to prove that a copy of the charge has been served on the respondent.
-Proof of Service forms are available on the web site and at each regional office.
+Proof of service forms are available on the web site and at each regional office.

 Office of the General Counsel